equinor/appsec/docs/guidelines/secret-scanning.md

 - False positives is a sizeable challenge, scanners need to be fine tuned to your context (detectors, testing, verification +++)
 - Incremental scans would be helpful, you may not want to scan everything all the time
 - Don't underestimate the cultural change when changing how you work.
-Document how your team does Secure Development, use in on-boarding, use in retrospectives - especially when you identity "interesting" pattern's.
+Good practices are to document how your team does Secure Development and to threat model how you work.
+Use/revisit this information regularly in on-boarding of new team members and in retrospectives.

 ## Where to scan for secrets in our SDLC

 The general idea is to catch secrets in code (and other places) as early as possible.
-Our recommendation for most teams would be;
+Our recommendation for most teams is:

 While your are developing, in your development environment